Quantum Ergodicity on Graphs : from Spectral to Spatial Delocalization: Introduction

 {\bf{Step 0.}} Define the quantum variance.
 The goal is to show that this goes to $0$ as $N\to \infty$.
 A novelty of our proof is that we replace the usual quantum variance \eqref{e:usualvar} by a ``non-backtracking'' one \eqref{e:varnb}, where we replace the eigenfunctions $\psi_j$ by eigenfunctions $f_j, f_j^*$ of a non-backtracking random walk (Section \ref{s:nb}).
 These new $f_j, f_j^*$ are thus eigenfunctions of a non-selfadjoint problem.
 This causes new difficulties, that however will be compensated by the fact that the non-backtracking random walk has simpler trajectories than the ``simple'' random walk generated by the adjacency matrix $\cA$.

 {\bf{Step 1.}} Show that the quantum variance is controlled by the Hilbert-Schmidt norm of $K$.
 Although this is obvious for the original quantum variance, this will be much harder for the ``non-backtracking quantum variance'' (Section \ref{s:proof1}).
+This uses \textbf{(BSCT)} and \textbf{(Green)}.

 {\bf{Step 2.}} Due to the fact that $f_j, f_j^*$ satisfy an eigenfunction problem, the quantum variance is invariant under certain transformations (Section \ref{s:inv}).

 {\bf{Step 3.}} One should see behind these transformations the emergence of a ``classical dynamical system''.
 In the setting of laplacian eigenfunctions on manifolds, this is the geodesic flow.
 Here, what we get is a family of stationary Markov chains on the set of infinite non-backtracking paths (Section \ref{s:Mark}, Remark \ref{r:compat}).
 This step has been called ``classicalization'' by U. Smilansky in a private conversation; this is supposed to mean the opposite of ``quantization''.